transmitly/transmitly/README.md

 ### Changing Channel Providers
 Want to try out a new service to send out your emails?
 Twilio?
 Infobip?
-With Transmitly it's as easy as adding a your prefered channel provider and a few lines of configuration.
+With Transmitly it's as easy as adding a your preferred channel provider and a few lines of configuration.
 In the example below, we'll try out SendGrid.

 For the next example we'll start using SendGrid to send our emails.
 ```shell